 In Lincolnshire, we’re investigating a range of historical graffiti through a number of new surveys at Tattershall Castle and Belton, which is telling us fascinating new stories about the histories of these special places.
 Much of the graffiti discovered recently has previously never been seen...

-Our discovery of new Isaac Newton graffiti made quite a few headlines in December, but that's not the only finds we've been investigating across Lincolnshire.
+Our discovery of new Isaac Newton graffiti made quite a few headlines last year, but that's not the only finds we've been investigating across Lincolnshire.
 Over at Tattershall Castle, volunteers working with James Wright of the University of Nottingham have come across various marks ranging across livery, local wildlife, and witchcraft.